Security Credit Freezes

 Get Your Free Credit Reports

-Federal law entitles you to at least one free credit report every year from credit reporting agencies (CRAs), including the major CRAs – EXPERIAN, EQUIFAX, and TRANSUNION.
+Federal law entitles you to at least one free credit report once a year from all other credit reporting agencies (CRAs).

 How to Get Your Credit Reports